 And now for something completely different – an MTB on PEZ!
-Yes, we’re a roadie site and proud of it but when PEZ fan Dick – a keen roadie himself – sent in pics of his Pro Cruiser MTB even our roadie brains were interested in this bike.
+Yes, but it is retro.
+When PEZ fan Dick – a keen roadie – sent in pics of his Pro Cruiser MTB our roadie brains were interested in this bike.
 It’s one of only 600 that were made between 1978 and 1984 and makes claim to being the first production MTB.

-Dick’s Pro Cruiser will also be on display at the pinnacle of road cycling events next year in Richmond – the 2015 World Road Cycling Championships as part of a special display.
-Before that though and before the 2014 Worlds kick off tomorrow in Spain lets take a look back in time now at Dick’s special machine.
+Dick’s Pro Cruiser was on display at the pinnacle of road cycling events in Richmond – the 2015 World Road Cycling Championships as part of a special display.
+Lets take a look back in time now at Dick’s special machine.

 Name: Dick Howard

 Location: Salem, Virginia, USA

 Bike: Lawwill-Knight Pro Cruiser Serial # 81B 287

 Groupset: TA cranks, Sun Tour Mountech front derr., Sun Tour V-GT rear derr. with Bull’s Eye pulleys.

 Wheels: Ukai rims, phil hub rear, Sturmey Archer front hub with drum brake